 Students and residents are required to check their Research College of Nursing and Rockhurst University (if applicable) emails regularly.
 It is the official method of communication with the College.
 Students and residents are informed of specific dates and deadlines as well as conduct related actions via email.
-Emails sent to Research College of Nursing and/or Rockhurst University email accounts are deemed delivered.
+Emails sent to Research College of Nursing email accounts are deemed delivered.